laurensterhoeven/ws_do_hierarchy/Hierarchy_a_natural_order.md

 ---

-# Definition of Hierarchy
+## Definition of Hierarchy

+A system in which people, animals or things are put at various levels or ranks according to their importance

 ---

-# Areas of hierarchy
+## Areas of hierarchy

 ---

-# Examples in nature
+## Examples in nature

 ---

-# Shallow and steep hierarchies
+## Shallow and steep hierarchies

 ---

-# Examples in humans
+## Examples in humans

 ---

-# Advantages and disadvantages of hierarchic systems
+## Advantages and disadvantages of hierarchic systems

 ---

-# Changes in hierarchies established through digitalization
+## Changes in hierarchies established through digitalization

 ---

-## We Thank you all very much for your attention
+### We Thank you all very much for your attention